camillescott/pydoit-intermediate/_sources/01-basics.txt

     -  Write a pydoit hello world

-If you've made it this far, I will assume you've been convinced and are prepared to receive your happiness and smugness, and are ready to dive into doit.

--  Pydoit it is a task management and automation tool
+If you've made it this far, I will assume you've been convinced and are prepared to receive your happiness and smugness, and are ready to dive into doit. doit is best compared to build systems like make, which track dependencies and outputs for a list of commands and manage execution of programs on those files.
+Unlike make though, doit is pure python, and can run either shell commands or arbitrary python code.
+It also can be used as a library for task management, where the programmer can build applications using doit tasks as the bricks and the doit library as the mortar.

--  It is similar to build systems like make
--  Tasks are defined individually and executed in order according to dependencies, via a directed acyclic graph
+For now though, we'll look at the more canonical way of using doit, which is as a simple build and automation system.

 .. seealso:: `A comparison between GNU Make and pydoit by Software Carpentry <http://swcarpentry.github.io/bc/intermediate/doit/make-vs-doit.html>`__